revanthkolli/revanthkolli.github.io/_posts/2020-08-28-book-review-the-7-habits-of-highly-effective-people.markdown

 > "Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom." \- Victor Frankl

 I'm grateful to Covey for introducing me to this fascinating quote.
 Victor Frankl was a psychiatrist who survived the Holocaust.
 He then went on to become a successful professor.
-His quote is the most succinct and powerful way of highlighting the importance of self-control to success.
+His quote is probably the most succinct and powerful way of highlighting the importance of self-control to success.
 His book, *Man's Search for Meaning*, now has a spot in my to-read list.

 #### Important Becomes Urgent When Ignored